Trade Mark Protection in AFRICA

-Smit & Van Wyk, Inc. Intellectual Property Attorneys specialize in the registration and protection of trade marks in most African Countries, OAPI and ARIPO.
+Smit & Van Wyk International Limited Trade Mark Lawyers specialise in the registration and protection of trade marks across Africa, including OAPI and ARIPO.

 Transferring a Trade Mark

-Trade marks can be transferred through assignment – in other words, trade marks may be bought or sold like other commodities.
+Trade marks can be transferred through assignment: Trade marks may be bought or sold like other commodities.
 Alternatively, you may wish to license your trademarks to another manufacturer, who will then pay royalties for the use of your trademarks.
 A trademark, like a patent, may even be hypothecated to serve as security.

 OAPI is a union of predominantly French-speaking countries with a single Intellectual Property Office that is situated at Cameroon, with common intellectual property laws effecting all member countries.
 It is NOT possible to obtain national registrations in these countries.
 Designation of specific countries is NOT required.

 An OAPI application covers all member countries.
 These countries include:

 Benin · Burkina Fasi · Cameroon · Central African Republic · Chad · Comoros · Republic of Congo · Ivory Coast · Equatorial Guinea · Gabon · Guinea · Guinea-Bissau · Mali · Mauritania · Niger · Senegal · Togo